Why do you need someone else that close when you have a partner?

 But good reasoning dictates that you need to keep your friends close but your partner closer.

-Whatever you have heard, if your babe or man is not who you do all your bestie stuff with, you are doing wrong.
+No matter what you have heard, if your babe or man is not who you do all your bestie stuff with, you are doing wrong.

 And it’s only a matter of time before that relationship begins to crack and from there, surely you know what eventually happens if you do not correct your ways.